 Created by the International Union of Elevator Construction (IUEC) and the National Elevator Industry, Inc., the National Elevator Industry Educational Program (NEIEP) is a joint labor-management and education program that serves the IUEC industry.
-Its Elevator Industry Aptitude Test (EIAT) aims to provide skill and knowledge to candidates who can, later on, utilize while working in the elevator industry.
+Its EIAT Elevator Industry Aptitude Test (aka Elevator Test) aims to provide skill and knowledge to candidates who can, later on, utilize while working in the elevator industry.

 The purpose of the EIAT is to gauge the ability of the candidate to work in the elevator industry.
 To pass the test, the candidate will need to complete two stages: a pre-apprenticeship aptitude test, followed by an interview.
 To pass, candidates will need to reach 70 points or higher.
 If you did not pass, you can re-apply for the test again.